edgedb/edgedb/CONTRIBUTING.rst

   like a computer science textbook.
 Sometimes that's necessary, but in most cases, it isn't.
 Prioritize accuracy first and accessibility a close second.
-- **Be careful using words that have a special meaning in the context of EdgeDB.** In casual speech or writing, you might talk about a "set" of something in a generic sense.
-Using the word this way in EdgeDB documentation might easily be interpreted as a reference to EdgeDB's `sets <ref_eql_sets>`.
+- **Be careful using words that have a special meaning in the context of Gel.** In casual speech or writing, you might talk about a "set" of something in a generic sense.
+Using the word this way in Gel documentation might easily be interpreted as a reference to Gel's `sets <ref_eql_sets>`.
   Avoid this kind of casual usage of key terms.